Correspondence law school: United States

-The only state that offers an ability to practice law via successful completion of a mandated 4 years of law school through either a correspondence or online law school is California.
-Once a law student has successfully completed their first year of law school, Business and Professions Code section 6060 requires the student to take and pass the First Year Law Student Examination, commonly known as the "BABY BAR," within the first three attempts of becoming eligible.
-If student fails to do so, all law school education beyond year one will be ignored by the state, the student must pass this exam before becoming a lawyer if they have obtained their entire degree online, or by correspondence law school.
-In the United States, non-ABA approved law schools and online/correspondence schools have lower bar passage rates than ABA-approved and traditional brick and mortar law schools.
+Before the COVID-19 pandemic, online law schools were uncommon outside of California.
+In 2015, Mitchell Hamline School of Law was the first "ABA-approved law school to receive an ABA variance to offer a half on-campus/half online JD program."
+In 2018, Syracuse University College of Law was given approval by the ABA to conduct a JD program that was mostly online.

+As of 2025, 20 ABA accredited law schools have JD programs with at least a 50 percent online component, with 7 of those programs listed as fully online.
+The others have residencies ranging from a few days a year to in-person sessions on weekends.

 History

 Early years

-Law school study by correspondence has existed in the United States since 1890 when Sprague Correspondence School of Law (which eventually merged with Blackstone Institute, and later was known as Blackstone School of Law) was established by William C. Sprague in Detroit, Michigan.
-Among the school’s early graduates was Antoinette D. Leach, early Sprague Law Correspondence Law School graduate and first woman attorney in Indiana, who in 1893 became the first woman admitted by the Indiana Supreme Court to practice law in Indiana.
-Later, in 1908, La Salle Extension University was founded in Chicago by Jesse Grant Chapline.
+Law school study by correspondence has existed in the United States since 1890 when Sprague Correspondence School of Law was established by William C. Sprague in Detroit, Michigan.
+It eventually merged with Blackstone Institute, and later was known as Blackstone School of Law.
+Among the school’s early graduates was Antoinette D. Leach, first woman attorney in Indiana, who in 1893 became the first woman admitted by the Indiana Supreme Court to practice law in Indiana.

+In 1908, La Salle Extension University was founded in Chicago by Jesse Grant Chapline.
 It operated until 1982.
-Those schools and others (including American Correspondence School of Law of Chicago; Columbian Correspondence College of Law in Washington D.C.; New York Correspondence School of Law in New York; and others) were innovative for the time in providing many poor, working-class, women, and ethnic minorities educational opportunities.
 Among the La Salle Extension University graduates who went on to make contributions in law and politics are governors Harold J. Arthur and Eurith D. Rivers, Senator Craig L. Thomas, U.S. Representatives John S. Gibson and William T. Granahan, and African-American leaders Arthur Fletcher, Jessie M. Rattley, and Gertrude Rush.

+Other correspondence law schools included the American Correspondence School of Law of Chicago, Columbian Correspondence College of Law in Washington D.C., and New York Correspondence School of Law in New York.
+They were innovative for the time in providing many poor, working-class, women, and ethnic minorities educational opportunities.